[Updated on Oct. 28, 2008. All yields are real yields, after inflation/deflation adjustments.]

 If you buy TIPS with short maturities, like a 5-year TIPS, it’s possible to have deflation for 5 years.
 Read on.

 2. If there is net cumulative deflation, there’s a chance your real YTM can increase but it will never go lower than what you were quoted when you bought the bond.
 The possible boost to real YTM comes from the par floor feature in all TIPS.
 United States Treasury will pay the deflation adjusted principal at maturity or the face value, whichever is higher.
 If there is net cumulative deflation between the date the bond was originally issued and the date the bond matures, you will be paid more than the deflation adjusted principal value and therefore your real yield will be higher.
-Please note the relevant date is the original issuing date, not the date you purchased the bond if you bought on the secondary market.
+Please note the relevant date is the original issuing date, not the date you purchased the bond if you bought it on the secondary market.
 It’s possible that even if there is only deflation after you bought the bond, the bond itself could still experience net inflation during its full lifespan due to inflation between the original issue date and your purchase date.

 3. All else being equal, a TIPS bond with a lower index ratio at the time of the purchase can receive a higher boost to real YTM during deflation.
 The index ratio reflects net inflation from the original issuing date to the date you buy the bond on the secondary market.
 A lower index ratio gives you a better chance for a bonus from deflation.